darshit-shah/smartfilter/README.md

-# node-cross-filter
+# Smartfilter

 This is a node module bundled with Node Package Manager(NPM).
-It is written in pure javascript and does not require any compilation.
+It is a javascript and does not require any compilation.

-## What is node-cross-filter?
+## What is Smartfilter?

-node-cross-filter works on the similar concept of very popular and efficient library called [Crossfilter](http://square.github.io/crossfilter/) which is extreamly fast because of its own algorithm for indexing in-memory data.
-So crossfilter works only and only if data is available in memory.
-Whereas, `node-cross-filter doesn't need raw data in memory.` It creates data-provider specific query and fetch result directly from source.
+Smartfilter is inspired from a library called [Crossfilter](http://square.github.io/crossfilter/) which is fast browser side in-memory filtering mechanism across multiple dimensions and measures.
+One of the major limitation of using Crossfilter is to keep data in memory on client side in browser memory.
+There are other modules available to create crossfilter like functionality on server side.
+However, in big data world it is costly to transfer data from source to either client or server side functions. `Smartfilter doesn't need raw data in memory either on client side or on server side.` It creates data-provider specific query and fetch result directly from source.
+Currently, it supports MySQL as data source however soon we will bring Elasticsearch, Hadoop and Big table connectors.

-Performace of node-cross-filter is slightly poor compared to Crossfilter, as overhead of connecting to another data-source is added on top of performing actual operation.
-On then other hand, it overcomes the biggest problem of Crossfilter which needs all data in memory. `When you are working with big data which can not be stored in memory, you can not use Crossfilter.`

-## Why node-cross-filter?

-The obvious question here would be, *"Why should anybody use node-cross-filter"* instead of writing queries or logic manually in traditional way?
+## How Smartfilter work?

+Smartfilter creates dynamic queries with smart filter conditions based on previous filters applied on data source.
+Unlike usual way of applying all filters, Smartfilter helps you fire a query only if it’s needed and saves load on your database.
+Thus improves interactions with your Big data sources.

-First of all, node-cross-filter internally uses another module called "node-database-connectors" for converting sepcified JSON to relevant data-provider specific query (Right now it supports mysql, elasticsearch and google-big-query).
-So whatever database it is, either it is mysql, elasticsearch or google-big-query.
-You don't need to learn how to write query for respective database.
-Only thing you need to know is *How to use node-cross-filter to get desired output.*
+Smartfilter comprise of another module called "node-database-connectors" for converting given JSON parameters to relevant data-source specific query.
+Right now it supports mysql, elasticsearch and google-big-query as data sources.
+So a common filter structure allows us to fire queries on data sources of your choice.

-Second and most important reason is, `Unlike traditional way, node-cross-filter applies its own brain to identify fastest way to fetch result from data-provider itself.`

-Let me explain you with an example which will compare Traditional approach and node-cross-filter's approach to perform same operations.
+Let me explain you with an example which will compare Traditional approach and Smartfilter's approach to perform same operations.

 ###### Connect to your own data-provider
-For this example, I am taking reference of mysql database which has a table named "Stock" which has 3 columns
+For this example, I am taking reference of mysql database which has a table named "Stock" having 6500 rows and following columns
 1. Type: This is a string type of column having only two distinct values.
 "Loss" or "Gain"
 2. Qtr: This is also a string type of column having four values.
 "Q1", "Q2", "Q3" or "Q4"
 3. Volume: This is numeric type of column.

 ###### Add pivot on 'Type' field with 'Sum' of 'Volume' as measure
-Both traditional and node-cross-filter's approach will create a query something like *"select Type, sum(Volume) from Stock group by Type".*
+Both traditional and Smartfilter's approach will create a query something like *"select Type, sum(Volume) from Stock group by Type".*

-In addition, `node-cross-filter will store this query and corresponding result in cache` and next time when same query is generated, it will just return result from cache without querying the database.
+In addition, `Smartfilter will store this query and corresponding result in cache` and next time when same query is generated, it will just return result from cache without querying the database.

 ###### Apply Filter Qtr = 'Q1'
 Here also both will create a query like *"select Type, sum(Volume) from Stock where Qtr in ['Q1'] group by Type".*

-Same as step 2, node-cross-filter will also store query and result in cache to use when needed.
+Same as step 2, Smartfilter will also store query and result in cache to use when needed.

 ###### Apply Filter Qtr in ['Q1', 'Q2']

 In Traditional Case it will fire new query like *"select Type, sum(Volume) from Stock where Qtr in ['Q1', 'Q2'] group by Type"*

-But here, node-cross-filter will `apply its own logic` to find its result.
+But here, Smartfilter will `apply its own logic` to find its result.
 By comparing Step 3 and current filter conditions, it will identify that there is a `scope of improving filter condition`.
 Instead of fetching all records where *Qtr is either Q1 or Q2*, it should just fetch records where *Qtr is Q2* and `use existing cached result for Qtr = Q1 from above step`.
 So final query would be *"select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type".* Once result is available, `it will merge it with result from above step` and final result is produced for given filter condition.
 And at the end it will store query and result in cache.

 ###### Apply Filter Qtr = 'Q2'

 Again here in traditional approach you will fire query like *"select Type, sum(Volume) from Stock where Qtr in ['Q2'] group by Type"*

-guess what, node-cross-filter has already cached this query's and its output in Step 4.
+guess what, Smartfilter has already cached this query's and its output in Step 4.
 So `result is returned directly from cache without even touching database.`

 # API Reference